Expand and Collapse in WPF TreeView (SfTreeView)

 NOTE

-You can refer to our WPF TreeView feature tour page for its groundbreaking feature representations.
-You can also explore our WPF TreeView example to knows how to represents hierarchical data in a tree-like structure with expand and collapse node options.
+You can refer to our WPF TreeView feature tour page for its key feature highlights.
+You can also explore our WPF TreeView example to know how to represent hierarchical data in a tree-like structure with expand and collapse node options.